April 20, 2023

 About the Program

-If you want a head start on your new career, IDCARE has various casual roles across three employment disciplines in our offices located on the Sunshine Coast, Canberra, Sydney, and Perth:
+If you want a head start on your new career, IDCARE has casual case management roles available in all Australian offices located on the Sunshine Coast, Canberra, Sydney, and Perth.

 IDCARE is Australia’s national identity and cyber support service.
 Our Case Managers work within our National Case Management Centre alongside frontline triage staff, social workers, counsellors and technical support staff.
 Our Case Management team provide essential support to victims of cybercrimes, scams and identity theft that’s empathetic, practical and confidential.
 Our clients are members of the community and business owners across Australia, New Zealand and beyond who are engaged via telephone and digital engagement channels.